mhoennig/KotlinTddKataTemplate/README.md

-# Starter for Code Katas with Kotlin/JVM using JUnit5-Jupiter and AssertK
+# Tic Tac Toe Code Kata with Kotlin/JVM using JUnit5-Jupiter and AssertK

-This starter can be used as a template for Code Katas with Kotlin.

-It contains two example test methods, one which passes and one which would deliberately but is disabled.
+This branch demonstrates a Tic Tac Toe Code Kata with separate commit for each step:
+- make it fail (red)
+- make it pass (green)
+- make it clean (still green)

+That means, for some of the commits the tests are deliberately failing.